Football capsules: Commerce, Lone Oak, Boles, Celeste, Wolfe City

 TIME: 7:30 p.m., Friday.

-KEY PLAYERS: Rains: QB Shawn Robertson, RB-LB Manny Mares, LB Kaiden Oakes, OL-DL Kam Vinson.
-Lone Oak: WR-LB Luke Ohannessian, WR-DB Tre Hubbard, RB Austin Jackson, OL Camden Norris, OL Leelan Wedeking, OL Corbin Smith.
+KEY PLAYERS: Lone Oak: WR-LB Luke Ohannessian, WR-DB Tre Hubbard, RB Austin Jackson, QB Slayde Parnell, OL Camden Norris, OL Leelan Wedeking, OL Corbin Smith.
+Winona: QB-LB Josh Rice, RB-DB LurBryson Ross, WR-LB Jordan Pullun.

-NOTES: Both head coaches are the sons of former Lone Oak head coaches.
-Rains coach Charlie Coker is the son of Jim Coker.
-Lone Oak coach Logan Turner is the son of Brad Turner.
-Logan Turner once passed for 685 yards and eighth touchdowns in a college game for Hardin-Simmons.
-Hubbard caught 26 passes for 458 yards and four TDs last season while Ohannessian caught 23 for 212 and four scores.
-Rains went 2-8 last season while Lone Oak was 0-10.
+NOTES: Lone Oak rushed for 192 yards in its win over Rains, including 176 yards and three TDs on 16 carries by Jackson.
+Lone Oak snapped a 16-game losing streak with its victory last week.
+Winona went 2-8 last season and was picked to finish seventh in District 9-3A-II.

 @